 In Italy, the state of emergency has been extended above the Country until December 31, 2021.

 Therefore, the Italian regions are divided according to risk bands in different colours corresponding to varying degrees of restrictions.
-The good news is that all Italian areas fall into the white zone, which is the one of lowest risk: this is thanks to the intense vaccination campaign conducted in the country, the strengthening of hospital infrastructures and the preventive measures adopted by Italians.
+The good news is that almost Italian areas fall into the white zone, which is the one of lowest risk: this is thanks to the intense vaccination campaign conducted in the country, the strengthening of hospital infrastructures and the preventive measures adopted by Italians.

 There is no curfew, bars, restaurants, and all businesses are open and fully operational in the white zone.
 Theatres and cinemas are in operation, fairs and festivals have started to retake place.
 Sports centres, discos, dance halls and concerts are again open to the public, but often the entrances are restricted, and reservations are necessary.